gdguesser/codejar/README.md

-# Let's Build: With Ruby on Rails - Extending Devise Series
+Ruby on Rails - Extending Devise

 Building a web app with blog posts, marketplace area, etc...